StackVista/stackstate-docs/use/views/k8s-traces-perspective.md

 ## Span details

-In StackState, a [view](k8s-view-structure.md) shows you a sub-selection of your IT infrastructure for a particular Kubernetes resource.
+In Rancher Observability, a [view](k8s-view-structure.md) shows you a sub-selection of your IT infrastructure for a particular Kubernetes resource.
 The traces perspective shows the spans related to the resource, along with their descendants.
 As a descendant span can originate from an other resource, it is possible to navigate to it from the span details.
 The "parent spans" link will expand the view to show the full trace.